In today's DeLonghi TrueBrew review I'll be looking at the Italian manufacturer's latest offering, and I have to admit that I'm beyond excited.

 The DeLonghi TrueBrew allows you to choose from five different brew styles: Light, Gold, Bold, Over Ice and Espresso Style.
 What’s more, you’re able to adjust the coffee temperature in three stages.

-I have to say that gives you quite an impressive amount of control over your brew.
-As far as I’m aware, the Over Ice brew style involves a concentrated brew that’ll become diluted once it hits the ice.
+Anyway, the DeLonghi gives you quite an impressive amount of control over your brew.
+As you might have guessed, the Over Ice brew style involves a concentrated brew that becomes diluted once it hits the ice.
 Delicious iced coffee on a hot day?
 Yes please!

-I’m really looking forward to trying the Espresso Style brew.
+I was really looking forward to trying the Espresso Style brew.
 As far as I can gather, the TrueBrew is equipped with limited variable pressure capabilities in its brew group.
-So, there’s a chance this thing could pump out some pretty decent espresso!
+So, I figured this thing might be able to pump out some pretty decent espresso!
+I’ll tell you all about how it performed a little later.

 Brew Sizes